The Wayƒarers Journal ©

 The Northern Tier route is the northernmost transcontinental roadpath entirely within the United States, which roadpath consists of a series of contiguous highways traverses the extreme northernmost highways within the country.

-This contiguous roadpath traverses a distance of 4,381 miles, with the western terminus end at the Cape Flattery Trailhead in Neah Bay, Washington and the eastern terminus end at the Town Clock in the Village Green of Bar Harbor, Maine.
+This contiguous roadpath traverses a distance of 4,872 miles, with the western terminus end at the Cape Flattery Trailhead in Neah Bay, Washington, a foot path to the northern most lighthouse in Washington and the eastern terminus end at the West Quoddy Head where a lighthouse of the same name is located and this point is the easternmost point in the United States.

 National Roadpath Information: